sparkflows/sparkflows-docs/docs/installation/architecture-deployment/deployment.rst

 Deployment on AWS
 -----------------

-When deploying on AWS, Fire Insights is installed on an EC2 machine.
+When deploying on AWS, Sparkflows is installed on an EC2 machine.
 It can be configured to connect with an EMR cluster or AWS Glue.

-Fire Insights can also be configured to connect with Databricks clusters.
+Sparkflows can also be configured to connect with Databricks clusters.

 Deployment on Azure
 -----------------

-When deploying on AWS, Fire Insights is installed on a VM.
+When deploying on AWS, Sparkflows is installed on a VM.
 It can be configured to connect with an Azure HDInsights Cluster.

-Fire Insights can also be configured to connect with Databricks clusters.
+Sparkflows can also be configured to connect with Databricks clusters.

 Deployment on GCP
 -----------------

-When deploying on GCP, Fire Insights is installed on a VM.
+When deploying on GCP, Sparkflows is installed on a VM.
 It can be configured to connect with Google Cloud Dataproc clusters.

-Fire Insights can also be configured to connect with Databricks clusters.
+Sparkflows can also be configured to connect with Databricks clusters.

 Deployment on an Apache Hadoop/Apache Spark Cluster
 -------------------------------------